3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w07d03/instructor_notes/data_modeling.md

 ## Let's Draw on The Board - We Do (20 mins)

-Our example is going to be a library:
+Our example is going to be Survey Monkey:

-- What pieces of data do we need to think about when constructing our library app?
+- What pieces of data do we need to think about when constructing our survey monkey app?
-- What are the types of this data
+- What are the types of this data?
-- What are the relations between these pieces of data
+- What are the relations between these pieces of data?

-You do: 20m

-Perform the same exercise on your own with an Instagram-type app as your example.
+## Pair Up & Draw on The Board - Y'all Do (20 mins)

+How do you feel about your understanding of data modeling after doing the Survey Monkey example?
+Raise 2 fingers for "really well!" or 1 finger for "still a little lost".
+Pair up 1's and 2's.

+Choose any app (Netflix, Instagram, etc.) and model the database with your partner on the board around the classroom.

 ## ACID